leonyuhanov/ESP32_SDC_VPixelPlayer/README.md

 ESP32 PNG Library - https://github.com/lagunax/ESP32-upng - modified to work with SD card instead of SPIFFS

+# Animation Pre requisites

+Your animation must be in .png 24BIT colour, no transparency or anythhing else fancy.
+The animation must be sized to be the exact same size as your maped LED matrix.
+The animation must start with a "AnimationName_00000.png" frame and you can have up to 99,999 frames per animation.
+You can also set a frame delay in the playlist file below if you want to slow down or speed up the playback.

 # SDCARD Pre requisites

 Format the SDCARD as one FAT32 Volume.
 Size isnt important.
 The root of the SDCard needs to have the following structure: